 - garden waste and food (if you receive a brown bin collection)

 We also provide a weekly garden waste service for those living in flats or on estates.

 Too much rubbish

-If you are producing more rubbish than can be stored in your bin, we can offer advice on reducing your waste.
+If you're producing more rubbish than you can store in your bin, see our advice on reducing your waste.

-If you are still having problems with how much waste you are producing, you can contact us for more advice.
-In some cases such as large families with young children, we may be able to arrange for a bigger bin.
+If you're still having problems with how much waste you're producing, contact us for more advice.
+In some cases, such as large families with young children, we may be able to arrange for a bigger bin.